Counterparty Credit Limits: The Impact of a Risk-Mitigation Measure on Everyday Trading: Introduction

-The paper proceeds as follows.
-In Section~\ref{sec:ccls}, we provide an introduction to counterparty risk, describe the CCL mechanism in detail, and discuss how CCLs are currently implemented by several large electronic trading platforms in the FX spot market.
-In Section~\ref{sec:dataanalysis}, we describe the data that forms the basis of our empirical study.
+Our paper proceeds as follows.
+In Section~\ref{sec:lit_rev}, we give an introduction to counterparty credit risk and discuss a variety of relevant literature.
+In Section~\ref{sec:ccls}, we describe the CCL mechanism in detail and discuss how CCLs are currently implemented by several large electronic trading platforms in the FX spot market.
 We present our empirical results in Section~\ref{sec:empirics}.
-In Section~\ref{sec:model}, we introduce and study our model of how CCLs affect trade.
-We conclude in Section~\ref{sec:conclusion}.
+In Section~\ref{sec:model}, we introduce and study our model of trading with CCLs.
+In Section~\ref{sec:conclusion}, we discuss our results and present our conclusions.
+In the appendices, we give a detailed description of our data and describe our methodology for estimating realized volatility.